zulip/zulip/corporate/terms.md

 account by removing pointers to the information on our active servers and overwriting it over time.
-Notwithstanding the foregoing, deleting the Received Message Information for your business' accounts will not require deleting any information about messages that were sent or received by any Zulip Accounts that are not one of your business' accounts with us (such as system-wide announcement messages or any messages corresponding with the Zulip support team).
+Notwithstanding the foregoing, deleting the Received Message Information for your business' accounts will not require deleting any information about messages that were sent or received by any Accounts that are not one of your business' accounts with us (such as system-wide announcement messages or any messages corresponding with the Kandra Labs support team).

-You can find more information about how Zulip uses and stores content in the privacy policy.
+You can find more information about how Kandra Labs uses and stores content in the privacy policy.
 If you submit feedback or suggestions about our Services, we may use your feedback or suggestions without obligation to you.